aws-deadline/deadline-cloud-for-blender/DEVELOPMENT.md

 ## Deadline Cloud for Blender Adaptor

-The deadline-cloud-for-blender Adaptor supports Linux and macOS.
+The deadline-cloud-for-blender Adaptor supports Linux, macOS and Windows.

 ### Installation